procf/procf.github.io/_members/anushka-jha.md

 **Research Interests**
 <br>
 Anushka is a postdoctoral research associate who joined the group in 2024.
-She is broadly interested in investigating phase behavior and rheology of soft materials - particularly colloidal systems and colloid-polymer mixtures - using large scale simulation methods, network analysis tools and machine learning architectures.
+She is broadly interested in investigating phase behavior and rheology of soft materials - particularly colloidal systems and colloid-polymer mixtures - using large scale simulation methods, network analysis tools and machine learning.
 <br>